 When other industry sources make lists of notable talent agencies, giants like William Morris Endeavor and Creative Artists Agency inevitably rise to the top.
-But unless you’re Meryl Streep, an agency of that stature is likely out of reach at this point in your career.
-So, we looked at nearly 60 up-and-coming stars just breaking out in Hollywood (and some major players) and checked out their initial agency, where they are currently represented, and where they could be going next to curate the perfect list for working actors looking to take that next step.
+But unless you’re Meryl Streep, an acting agency of that stature is likely out of reach at this point in your career.
+So, we looked at nearly 60 up-and-coming stars just breaking out in Hollywood (and some major players) and took stock of their initial acting agencies—plus who currently represents them—to curate the perfect list for working actors looking to take that next step.

-Combined with first-person accounts from actors on the rosters in question, plus online reviews, we got the real deal on what it’s like to be represented by these agencies.
-These are the folks who have worked with some big-name clients but are still available enough to take a chance on a midcareer actor with several notable roles under their belt.
-While some of these agencies represent similar talent, no two are alike.
-Check out our list to see where you might find the right agent for you.
-And for the full guide on how to get an agent, click here.
+Combined with first-person accounts from actors on the rosters in question, we got the real deal on what it’s like to be represented by these L.A. acting agencies.
+These are the folks who have worked with some big-name clients but are still available enough to take a chance on a mid-career actor with several notable roles under their belt.
+From A3 to Hyperion, these are the top 9 acting agencies in Los Angeles for working actors.

-The Breakdown: With a diverse roster of talent ranging in age and career status, Abrams is an excellent resource for actors who already have a solid résumé.
+The Breakdown: With a diverse roster of talent ranging in age and career status, A3 Artists Agency is an excellent resource for actors who already have a solid résumé.

 “I just want somebody to come in and be themselves.
 I don’t really want to sit down with somebody that, you know, the lights come on and they just start performing and they’re not who you’d hope they would be.
 So just be yourself and be natural.”

-The Breakdown: This agency was founded by an actor, so their ethos is based on catering to the everyday working actor while still wielding enough power to broker some of Hollywood’s biggest deals.
+The Breakdown: Buchwald was founded by an actor, so their ethos is based on catering to the everyday working actor while still wielding enough power to broker some of Hollywood’s biggest deals.

 An agency with name recognition, Buchwald offers representation for commercial, print, digital and branded lifestyle, film, TV, theater, literary, social media influencers, sports, and voiceover, as well as to stalwart Hollywood names including Kirstie Alley and Blythe Danner.
 But even if you don’t know their names, most of the actors currently repped here have landed parts on majorly successful projects: Francesca Reale (“Stranger Things,” represented by Leslie Zaslower), Taryn Manning (“Orange Is the New Black”), O-T Fagbenle (“The Handmaid’s Tale,” represented by Julia Buchwald), Shanola Hampton (“Shameless,” represented by Jason Hyman), Rachel Nichols (“Continuum,” represented by Ryan Martin), Kimiko Glenn (“Spider-Man: Into the Spider-Verse,” represented by Leslie Zaslower), and Andrea Navedo (“Jane The Virgin,” represented by Sheree Cohen) to name a few.
 According to the New York Times, founder Don Buchwald is Howard Stern’s beloved long-term agent, negotiating a record-breaking $80-million annual production arrangement with Sirius radio.
 His daughter, Julia Buchwald, has been “expanding the agency’s Los Angeles practice, including its branding and digital media departments” since early 2018.